oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

     ![Create a new project in Vision](images/create-bc-project.png " ")

-## Task 2: Create and Train your Vision model
+## Task 2: Create and Train Vision Model

 1. Create a new AI Vision model